nikomatsakis/nll-rfc/0000-nonlexical-lifetimes.md

 function" -- that is, which loans it brings into or out of scope -- as
 follows:

-- any loans whose region cannot include P are killed;
+- any loans whose region does not include P are killed;
 - if this is a borrow statement, the corresponding loan is generated;
 - if this is an assignment `lv = <rvalue>`, then any loan for some path P of which `lv` is a prefix is killed.